Training Spiking Neural Networks Using Lessons From Deep Learning: Online Learning

 \subsection{Temporal Locality}

+As incredible as our brains are, sadly, they are not time machines.
+It is highly unlikely our neurons are breaching the space-time continuum to explicitly reference historical states to run the BPTT algorithm.
 As with all computers, brains operate on a physical substrate which dictates the operations it can handle and where memory is located.
 While conventional computers operate on an abstraction layer, memory is delocalised and communicated on demand, thus paying a considerable price in latency and energy.
 Brains are believed to operate on local information, which means the best performing approaches in temporal deep learning, namely BPTT, are biologically implausible.
 This is because BPTT requires the storage of the past inputs and states in memory.
 As a result, the required memory scales with time, a property which limits BPTT to small temporal dependencies.
 To solve this problem, BPTT assumes a finite sequence length before making an update, while truncating the gradients in time.
 This, however, severely restricts the temporal dependencies that can be learned.

+The constraint imposed on brain-inspired learning algorithms is that the calculation of a gradient should, much like the forward pass, be temporally local, \emph{i.e.} that they only depend on values available at either present time $t$ or $t-1$.
+To address this, we turn to online algorithms that adhere to \textit{temporal locality}.
+Real-time recurrent learning (RTRL) proposed back in 1989 is one prominent example.